TL;DR

 Conclusion

-Post-Test Coach transformed feedback delivery from a 48-hour delay to immediate, personalized coaching at scale.
-The pre-computation approach solved the mathematical reasoning problem that makes off-the-shelf LLMs unreliable for education.
+In summary, Post-Test Coach transformed feedback delivery from a 48-hour delay to immediate, personalized coaching at scale.
+As a result, the pre-computation approach solved the mathematical reasoning problem that makes off-the-shelf LLMs unreliable for education.
 Pilot results showing 75-97% test score improvements demonstrate that AI tutoring works when engineered correctly.

 Key Insights